Qatar–United Kingdom relations: Educational ties

 The Qatar Foundation plays an important part in facilitating educational and academic connections; the foundation sponsors Qatari students studying at UK universities, and University College London (UCL) is represented at the Qatar Foundation by UCL Qatar, a branch campus partner of Hamad bin Khalifa University.

 On a recent official visit to Qatar, the UK’s Minister for Universities and Science, Dr David Willetts MP, spent much time at the foundation, where he highlighted the depth and importance of collaboration between UK institutions and Qatar Foundation.

 There are also amicable links between the Centre for Gulf Studies at Qatar University and Cambridge University.

+Degrees of the University of Aberdeen have been delivered in Qatar by AFG College since 2017.
+The College offers Ministry of Education and Higher Education-accredited undergraduate and postgraduate programmes in Business, Law, Communication, Politics and International Relations, Computing Science, and Public Health at its dedicated campus in Doha.

 In partnership with the University of Ulster, offers UK accredited courses and programs within Qatar and is licensed by the Ministry of Education and Higher Education.
 This partnership allowed Qatari and resident students to complete educational programs and obtain UK accredited qualifications without leaving their country of residence.